EwanXiong/scAsist/README.md

 # scAsist
-A shiny app for single cell RNA-seq data visualization
+A shiny app for single cell RNA-seq data analysis and visualization